wikimedia/search-highlighter/README.md

   }
 ```

-The ```default_similarity``` option defaults to true for queries with more then
+The ```default_similarity``` option defaults to true for queries with more than
 one term.
 It will weigh each matched term using Lucene's default similarity
-model similarly to how the Fast Vectory Highlighter weighs terms.
+model similarly to how the Fast Vector Highlighter weighs terms.
 If can be
 set to false to leave out that weighing.
 If there is only a single term in the
 query it will never be used.
 ```js